revbayes/revbayes/help/md/srGelmanRubin.md

 ## name
 srGelmanRubin
 ## title
-Gelman–Rubin stopping rule
+Gelman–Rubin (PSRF) stopping rule

 ## description
 Allow an MCMC run to terminate once the specified criterion has been met.
 The Gelman–Rubin rule compares the variance between chains with the variance within chains; its value tends to unity (1) as runs converge.
+It is widely referred to as the "potential scale reduction factor" (PSRF).

 ## details
 When passed as an element of the `StoppingRules[]` argument to `mcmc.run()` or `mcmcmc.run()`, the run will terminate once *all* specified convergence rules ([`srGelmanRubin()`], [`srGeweke()`], [`srMinESS()`], [`srStationarity()`]) have been fulfilled; or once *any* threshold rules ([`srMaxTime()`], [`srMaxIteration()`]) are met.